The London Midland Scottish Railway

 capacity.

-Railway Examples of cutoffs, bottlenecks or avoiding lines being removed or
+Examples of cutoffs, bottlenecks or avoiding lines being

 In parallel to the continued expansion and growth of the

-railways in the county was the need to address the parts of the railway which
+railways in the county there was the need to address the parts of the railway

-were no longer economic or able to fulfill their original purpose.
-The earliest
+which had become no longer economic or able to fulfill their original purpose.

-example of a railway being no longer economic viable was the Hampton to
+The earliest example of a railway becoming no longer economically viable was

-restrictions on forwarding B&DJR traffic, made this route vulnerable to
+B&DJR traffic, made this route vulnerable to third party

-third party competition.
-The opening on 1st July 1840 of the new and slightly
+competition.
+The opening on 1st July 1840 of the new and slightly more direct

-more direct route from Derby to Rugby via Leicester by the Midland Counties
+route to the capital from Derby to Rugby via Leicester by the Midland

-Railway was to sound its death bell as a through main line and it was soon
+Counties Railway was to sound its death bell as a through main line and it

 service.